MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 - Windows Server, version 1803, or newer
 - Windows Server 2016

-Microsoft Defender Antivirus is also available on:
+Microsoft Defender Antivirus is also available for older versions of Windows under certain conditions.

-- Windows Server 2012 R2 when onboarded using the [modern, unified solution](/microsoft-365/security/defender-endpoint/configure-server-endpoints).
-It automatically installs Microsoft Defender Antivirus in **Active mode**
+- On Windows Server 2012 R2, when onboarded using the [modern, unified solution](/microsoft-365/security/defender-endpoint/configure-server-endpoints), Microsoft Defender Antivirus is installed in **Active mode**.

-[System Center Endpoint Protection](/previous-versions/system-center/system-center-2012-R2/hh508760(v=technet.10)), enterprise-level endpoint antivirus protection is offered, which is managed through Microsoft Endpoint Configuration Manager on:
+- On Windows 8.1, with [System Center Endpoint Protection](/previous-versions/system-center/system-center-2012-R2/hh508760(v=technet.10)), enterprise-level endpoint antivirus protection is offered and managed through Microsoft Endpoint Configuration Manager.

-- Windows 8.1
-   - Note: Windows Defender is also offered for [consumer devices on Windows 8.1](/previous-versions/windows/it-pro/windows-8.1-and-8/dn344918(v=ws.11)#BKMK_WindowsDefender), although Windows Defender does not provide enterprise-level management.
+- On [consumer devices on Windows 8.1](/previous-versions/windows/it-pro/windows-8.1-and-8/dn344918(v=ws.11)#BKMK_WindowsDefender), Windows Defender is available (although it doesn't provide enterprise-level management).

-What happens when another non-Microsoft antivirus/antimalware solution is used?
-Can you run Microsoft Defender Antivirus alongside another antivirus product?
-The answers depend on several factors, such as your operating system and whether you're using [Microsoft Defender for Endpoint](microsoft-defender-endpoint.md) together with your antivirus protection.

-This article describes what happens with Microsoft Defender Antivirus and a non-Microsoft antivirus/antimalware solution, with and without Defender for Endpoint.
+If you're using non-Microsoft antivirus/antimalware software, you might be able to run Microsoft Defender Antivirus alongside the other antivirus solution.
+This article describes what happens with Microsoft Defender Antivirus and non-Microsoft antivirus/antimalware software, with and without [Microsoft Defender for Endpoint](microsoft-defender-endpoint.md).

 ## Antivirus protection without Defender for Endpoint